K1ko/Web_Development/README.md

 ## How to use Google for Phishing
 ## `Added python ramsonware_Project`

-#What is pentesting and how to properly do it
+# What is pentesting and how to properly do it?
 Penetration testing, or pentesting for short, is the practice of testing a computer system, network, or web application to identify security vulnerabilities that an attacker could exploit.
 When pentesting a website, the goal is to identify vulnerabilities that could be used to gain unauthorized access, steal sensitive data, or disrupt the normal functioning of the website.

 There are several steps involved in pentesting a website, including: